1. The Society shall be known as the MISSION SOCCER CLUB.

 4. The following Officers shall be elected by majority vote or by acclamation at each Annual General Meeting

 a) for a term of two (2) years

-6. The duties of the officers of the Society shall be such as the terms of the engagement call for and the Board of Directors requires of them, broadly defined as follows:
+6. The duties of the Executives of the Society shall be such as the terms of the engagement call for and the Board of Directors requires of them, broadly defined as follows:

 b) The Vice-President shall assume the duties of the President in the absence or inability of the latter.

 c) The Secretary shall be the clerk of the Club.
 He/she shall attend all meetings of the Executive and the Club and record all facts and minutes of the proceedings.
 He/she shall give all notices required to be given to members and Executive.
 He/she shall be custodian of all documents belonging to the Mission Soccer Club.

 d) The Treasurer shall receive, deposit, and make disbursements for the Club, provided that no disbursements are made except upon the authorization of the Executive.
 The Treasurer shall prepare financial statements as required by the Club and as are necessary to comply with the Societies Act.